fiachrahealy/fiachrahealy/README.md

 # Fiachra Healy

-Software Engineer at Ericsson working as part of a Cloud RAN team that maintains a number of security-related microservices.
+Full Stack Software Engineer at Daedalus, based in Karlsruhe, Germany.

 Graduated from The University of Galway (Formerly The National University of Ireland Galway) in 2022 with a First Class Honours in Computer Science and Information Technology (BSc).